konveyor/community/sig-core/README.md

 ### Cross-cutting

-- This SIG works with SIG UI, SIG Analyzers, and SIG Addons to improve the Konveyor platform.
+- This SIG works with SIG UI, SIG Analyzers, and SIG Integration to improve the Konveyor platform.